Operator Benchmark · Profit margins

 What is a healthy gross margin?

-Median gross margin is 47%, with a typical range of 38% to 58%.
-Gross margin is mostly a function of fee structure and cleaning model.
+Gross margin is commonly discussed in the 35% to 60% band.
+It is mostly a function of fee structure and cleaning model.

 Membership is by application